 In order to translate this process into a high quality work I try to use the best tools and materials that I can afford; selling prints has helped fund this process.
 Images are recorded as RAW files which contain the maximum information for processing and often look very different to what the eye sees until I process them.
 I do try, however, to minimise the amount of time I must spend in front of the computer afterwards, I this part of the process not nearly as rewarding as being outdoors.

-Each image is processed using Phase One's Capture One RAW editor then fine-tuned and prepared for printing in Adobe Photoshop CC.
+Each image is processed using Phase One's Capture One RAW editor to return the RAW file to something closer to how I felt at the time of experiencing that moment.
+I then fine-tune and prepare for printing in Adobe Photoshop CC.
 Printing to archival standard is ensured by using Epsom K3 pigment inks on Hahnemule Photo Rag paper, a combination that should ensure colours remain undiminished after 100 years (with appropriate environmental conditions).
 Hahnemule Photo Rag it is a heavyweight paper at 308g/m2 and made from 100% cotton, it allows the very detailed printing and outstanding colour rendition necessary to present the quality of the digital image he produces.
-Each artwork is then checked for quality and if it meets my standards, signed and numbered then carefully mounted ready for framing with the mount signed.
-A certificate of authenticity is enclosed with each artwork including artistic and technical information about the image and its limited edition number.
+Each artwork is then checked for quality and if I am satisfied with it, signed, numbered then carefully mounted ready for framing with the mount also signed.
+A certificate of authenticity is enclosed with each piece including artistic and technical information about the image and its limited edition number.

-I make between 8 and 12 new images per year which I'm satisfied with and prepared to show to the public.
-Each new image is the result of about 100 hours of labour and dedication to my craft.
-Limited print runs complete this highly selective process and ensure the value of investing in his artworks as well as fostering a freshness to my work.
-It is a time-intensive, philosophical and highly creative approach and is the only satisfactory way of working that I have found.
+I find the longer I spend out with my camera, the fewer images I make; pressing the shutter feels like an intrusion.
+Probably I have discarded my beginner's enthusiasm as I refined my artistic vision.
+Currently I make about 10 new images per year which I'm satisfied with and prepared to show to the public.
+Each new image is the result of about 100 hours of work.
+Limited print runs complete this highly selective process help ensure investment value as well as fostering freshness in my work.